dhammack/Word2VecExample/README.md

-StrangeWord
+Example of using word2vec
 ===========

 A common test of language competence is to identify a word which doesn't belong in a list with several other words.

 As an example, in the list: car, boat, plane, train, microwave, all the words except microwave are modes of transportation, so the answer would be microwave.

 Until recently, such a task would have been nearly impossible for a computer to solve without extreme effort on behalf of the programmer.
-A tool called Word2Vec [https://code.google.com/p/word2vec/] was released a few days ago, which allows for efficient computation of distributed representations of words as real-valued vectors.
+A tool called word2vec [https://code.google.com/p/word2vec/] was released a few days ago, which allows for efficient computation of distributed representations of words as real-valued vectors.
 Feature vectors are learned by using recent advances in deep learning and neural networks, and have been shown to learn very rich representations of word meaning and usage.
 See this paper for more information on how the vector representations are learned: http://arxiv.org/pdf/1301.3781.pdf

 With this new tool, it is possible to examine a range of previously difficult NLP tasks, one of which is identifying a word which doesn't belong in a list.
 This program demonstrates this capability.
 Some samples: